- 1 Engineering Metrology

-Measuring a quantity directly in related with the definition of that quantity.
+Measuring a quantity directly in relation to the definition of that quantity.

-Quantity to be measured is first balanced by a known value and then balanced by an other new known value.
+The quantity to be measured is first balanced by a known value and then balanced by another new known value.

-The value of quantity to be measured is combined with known value of the same quantity.
+The value of the quantity to be measured is combined with the known value of the same quantity.

-The value to be measured is directly indicated by a deflection of pointer.
+The value to be measured is directly indicated by a deflection of the pointer.

 The ability of the instrument to reproduce it’s readings or observation again and again for constant input signal.